-- 1648, France the 'Royal Academy of Painting and Sculpture' was founded by Louis XIV and Cardinal Mazarin in 1648 modelled on the Academy of St Luke in Rome.
+- The Academies were to do with protecting jobs and conveying status. - In 1648, Louis XIV of France founded the 'Royal Academy of Painting and Sculpture' and Cardinal Mazarin modelled it on the Academy of St Luke in Rome.
 In France, in return for status artists became part of the state establishment and in 1661 became dedicated to the glorification of Louis XIV and a 'royal style', i.e. a classical style.
 It reached its greatest power under the directorship of Charles le Brun.
+In 1793 the 'Royal' was dropped and in 1816 it became the Académie des beaux-arts when it combined with music and architecture and became one of the five academies of the Institut de France.

+• And some others...

-In 1793 the 'Royal' was dropped and in 1816 it became the Académie des beaux-arts when it combined with music and architecture and became one of the five academies of the Institut de France. - · And the others... - Royal Academy of Fine Arts Antwerp (Belgium), 1663. - Royal Academy of Art, The Hague (Netherlands), 1682. - Academy of Fine Arts, Vienna (Austria), 1692. - Danish Royal Academy (Denmark), 1754. - The Russian Academy of Arts, St. Petersburg (Russia), 1757. - Finally...
+- Royal Academy of Fine Arts Antwerp (Belgium), 1663. - Royal Academy of Art, The Hague (Netherlands), 1682. - Academy of Fine Arts, Vienna (Austria), 1692. - Danish Royal Academy (Denmark), 1754. - The Russian Academy of Arts, St. Petersburg (Russia), 1757.